benlumia007/backdrop/readme.md

 # Backdrop
-Backdrop is a framework for developing ClassicPress and WordPress Themes.
+Backdrop is a framework for developing ClassicPress and WordPress themes and plugins.

 The main objective of this Backdrop Core is build a theme with its finest tools that you can use.